At the end of a long, busy day, you may realize the whole day went by without having a chance to really talk to your kiddo or play together.

 Even just making eye contact & being close helps you and your little one feel connected.
 Point out the features you share as well as the ones that make each of you unique.

-Then, use a dry erase marker to take turns drawing silly hats, glasses, and other decorations on each other’s reflections in the mirror—it gets me and my boys giggling every time!
+Then, use a dry erase marker to take turns drawing silly hats, glasses, and other decorations on each other’s reflections in the mirror!

 Pretend your kiddo’s cupid, and they have to shoot a love arrow at you (or you can play “Cupid Tag,” if you’re not wild about the idea of pretend shooting).

-If your kiddo isn’t much of a hugger or they have sensory issues, try a long high-5 or holding their hands for six seconds instead.
+If your kiddo isn’t much of a hugger or they have sensory issues, try a long high five or holding their hands for six seconds instead.

-And if your child’s a little older, this variation is a HUGE favorite for my boys—wrap your arms and legs *gently* around your kiddo and announce they’re in a hug trap and they have to wiggle their way out!
+And if your child’s a little older you can try this variation—wrap your arms and legs *gently* around your kiddo and announce they’re in a hug trap and they have to wiggle their way out!

 Let them out pretty easily the first few times, and once you’re sure they’re having fun you can start making it tougher.